 Over time, the shape of your gums and the bones that support the dentures can change.
 This means the dentures may no longer fit properly.
 Relining is a method of adjusting the internal part of the base of the dentures with an acrylic resin to correct their fit.
 This technique doesn’t alter the appearance of the dentures; it simply adapts the base to suit the changing shape of your gums.

-Denture relining allows the fit of your dentures to be improved, without the need for replacing them with a new set.
+Denture relining allows the fit of your dentures to be improved, eliminating the need to replace them with a new set.
 They will fit much more securely, so you won’t have to worry about them falling out or moving when you speak and eat.

-Soft liners are made from a soft flexible silicone material and may need to be re-done every year.
+Soft liners are made from a flexible silicone material and may need to be re-done every year.
 They are used if the mouth cannot tolerate a hard denture base and are far more common in the lower jaw.

 Hard relines are a permanent solution compared to a soft reline.
 They are made from the same material as the denture base.
 A hard reline will usually be used if your mouth is healthy and can support a new denture base.